GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Black-box (Hard-label) Automatic Physical Attacks

+The ``target-based heatmap" approach can successfully evaluate patches with varying degrees of \eotmetric, leading to a useful ordering.
+One could imagine a ``victim-based heatmap" where we add small sections of the target onto the victim, calculating the \eotmetric with respect to the victim, but we found this approach to be sub-optimal.
+Our intuition is that this is a less direct measure in the targeted case - classifications of the target versus any other non-victim labels are treated the same.
+Note that in a ``victim-based" setting we cannot practically compute \eotmetric with respect to the target since the target signal is typically too small to get anything other than $\approx 0\%$ \eotmetric.
+We try a random heatmap strategy in Section~\ref{sec:extra_results}, where we simply order the patches randomly and pass the list on to fine-grained reduction.

-Utilizing the information in the heatmap, we want to begin reducing the size of the mask.
-As an optimization to save queries, we do a coarse-grained pruning initially.
-We posit that if we sort the patches from least impactful to most impactful, the order will be highly reflective of the probability of inclusion of these patches in the final mask.
-Thus, we initially sort and perform a fast reduction of our mask through binary search.
-Specifically, we find the point $pivot$ in the ordered queue of patches $\mathcal{P}$ such that the bitwise unions of patches from that point ($\bigcup_{i=pivot}^{|\mathcal{P}|} \mathcal{P}_{i}$) yields a mask of survivability $\geq s_{hi}$, where $s_{hi}$ is a hyper-parameter specifying a high surviability threshold that must be reached.
-If $s_{hi}$ cannot be reached, we simply include all patches.
-Compared to starting with the full object covering mask and reducing patches one by one, this initialization process allows us to cut out the low impact patches faster.
-A comparison with and without coarse reduction is included in the supplementary material (Section~\ref{sec:extra_results}).
+\textbf{Coarse-grained Mask Reduction.} Using the sorted list of patches from heatmap estimation, we begin reducing the size of the mask.
+As an optimization to save queries, we first do a coarse-grained reduction that binary searches for a pivot in the patch list.
+We find the point $pivot$ in the ordered list of patches $\mathcal{P}$ such that the bitwise unions of patches from that point ($\bigcup_{i=pivot}^{|\mathcal{P}|} \mathcal{P}_{i}$) yields a mask of \eotmetric $\geq tr_{hi}$, where $tr_{hi}$ is a hyper-parameter specifying a high \eotmetric threshold that must be reached.
+If $tr_{hi}$ cannot be reached, we simply include all patches.
+Coarse-grained reduction outputs $L_c$, the list of patches from $pivot$ to the end.